scalepoint-tech/examples/dotnet/scalepoint-id-get-token/README.md

 ## Getting started

-* To build and run this sample execute comand `dotnet run --framework ?` with 4 parameters:
+* To build and run this example execute comand `dotnet run --framework ?` with 4 parameters:
   * "client identifier" - string
     * provided by Scalepoint
   * "certificateFile" - string